Tsu-gu/tsubuntu/README.md

 # Distros I adapted the script for but I don't test them

 I don't use these so I don't really have the time to update the scripts.
+If you care abnout any of these, feel free to send in a PR.

 ## ⚙Fedora
 **41**